Girl, 5, Dies in Chain Reaction Crash in I-66 Work Zone in Virginia

 Failure to slow down for a work zone is a major cause of crashes.
 We have seen a string of wrecks on I-64 north of Newport News where the interstate is being widened and speed restrictions are in place.

 You should always be aware of your surroundings in work zones.
 Last year a number of crashes involving big rigs plowing into traffic that was stopped at work zones, causing a serious loss of life, made headlines.
-You can read our resources about collisions here.

 If you have lost a loved one due to the reckless actions of a driver, please call us for a free and no obligation consultation at (757) 455-0077.